Drowning Mona

 The inciting incident occurs at 3 minutes when Mona Dearly's car plunges into the river and she drowns, transforming a quiet town into a murder investigation when evidence suggests the brakes were tampered with..
 At 3% through the film, this Disruption arrives earlier than typical, accelerating the narrative momentum.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Rash commits fully to investigating this as a homicide, despite pressure to let it go.
+This indicates the protagonist's commitment to Rash commits fully to investigating this as a homicide, despite pressure to let it go.
 He chooses justice over convenience, entering the murky world of small-town secrets., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Rash discovers Jeff (Mona's son) may have been involved, raising the stakes personally as he's close to the family.
+Significantly, this crucial beat Rash discovers Jeff (Mona's son) may have been involved, raising the stakes personally as he's close to the family.
 The investigation shifts from amusing to troubling., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Phil Dearly (Mona's husband) is arrested as the prime suspect, but Rash realizes the evidence doesn't quite fit.
-His investigation seems to have led to injustice rather than truth., demonstrates the protagonist at their lowest point.
+His investigation seems to have led to injustice rather than truth., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 A crucial piece of evidence clicks into place, revealing the true killer.
 Rash synthesizes all the fragments into a clear picture and knows what he must do., demonstrating the transformation achieved throughout the journey.